 I’m not saying that you shouldn’t go to Sydney or Melbourne, but you should consider other great alternatives that are available in Australia.

 The property markets in the big cities are in bubbly phases

-With some thorough analysis and planning, you can ‘kill two birds with one stone’ by making great property investments in cities that has not stagnated as much as Melbourne and Sydney.
+With some thorough analysis and planning, you can ‘kill two birds with one stone by making great property investments in cities that have not stagnated as much as Melbourne and Sydney.

-Pros: Great nature, beaches and parks.
+Pros: Great nature, beaches, and parks.
 Low tuition and living costs.
-Perfect for persons who wants to enjoy nature more than partying.
+Perfect for persons who want to enjoy nature more than partying.
 The property market has not stagnated as much as in Sydney and Melbourne.

 Cons: Small city, lack of nightlife.